maveric-coder/Terraform/README.md

-  description = "My Test Variable" type = string default = "hello world"
+  description = "My Test Variable" type = string default = "hello world" validation {
+    condition = length(var.my-var) > 4
+    error_message = "The string must of more than 4 characters" }

 }
 ```
 Varaible makes our code more veratile and reusable.
 To refernce a variable in the code `var.my-var`.
+<br>We can declare multiple variables in a separate file having extension **.tfvars**
+<br>With the use of validation feature we can validate the values of the variables and prompt some output incase the input value will not satisfy the declared condition.

 ### Terraform State file

 It tracks the resources as in it tracks what resources have been deployed and what need to be deployed.
 It is very crucial for terraform to operate.